Yashwanth-Ramamurthi/topological-distances-between-multi-fields-v.1/README.md

 # Installation
 1. Start the Docker Engine
 2. Open the Command Prompt / Terminal
-3. Go to the folder 'topological-distances-between-multi-fields-v.1-master' (the folder containing this file)
+3. Go to the folder **topological-distances-between-multi-fields-v.1-master** (the folder containing this file)
 4. Execute the command `docker build -t topological-distances .` (this will build the docker image)

 # Running the codes
 1. Start the Docker Engine (if not started already)
 2. Open the Command Prompt / Terminal
-3. Compute distance between shape data: Execute the command 'docker run -it --rm topological-distances shape SCRIPT_NAME'
+3. Compute distance between shape data: Execute the command `docker run -it --rm topological-distances shape SCRIPT_NAME`
-4. Compute distance between volumetric data: Execute the command 'docker run -it --rm topological-distances volumetric SCRIPT_NAME'
+4. Compute distance between volumetric data: Execute the command `docker run -it --rm topological-distances volumetric SCRIPT_NAME`
 5. SCRIPT_NAME can be one of the following:

    	(i) distanceBetweenFiberComponentDistributions [1]